ComputationalPhysiology/docker_workflows/simcardems_demos/README.md

 In order to run the Simcardems demos we need to (i) install docker, (ii) download the simcardems image, (iii) start a container based on this image, (iv) make sure that our working folder is shared between the container and the native system, and (v) run the relevant python scripts from inside the container.

-Step (iv) is not always needed, but it is very useful for being able to edit the demo scripts and to visualize the results.
+Step (iv) is not always strictly needed, but it is very useful for being able to edit the demo scripts and to visualize the results.
 Here are the detailed instructions for each step.

 ## Step-by-step recipe